 Logging in from suspicious locations or using different IP addresses over time

 As you can see, you don’t necessarily have control over all of these.

 A Better Way

 Vision2 Systems offers a new approach to online giving.
-With no monthly fees or contracts, you gain all the benefits of online giving for the church without the hefty price tag that comes with other giving platforms.
+With no monthly or annual fees, you gain all the benefits of online giving for the church without the hefty price tag that comes with other giving platforms.
 As its own payment processor, Vision2 is able to keep fees low and manage every gift from start to finish.
 And you get more than analytics and reports … you get a fully functional accounting system that syncs with the bank and your ChMS.

 For a comparable cost to PayPal, churches can have a giving partner dedicated to your success and your giver’s experience.